Understanding the getScore Function Input

 -

-reference point in space1.
-The scores returned are chi-squared values, the bins are sigma bins from the reference point and the interesting points are ‘bf’ the best fit and ‘sm’ the closet point to the origin. -
+chi2scoreThis will calculate chi-squared values from theexpreference point in space1.
+The scores returned are chi-squared values, the bins are sigma bins from the reference point and the interesting points are ‘bf’, the best fit and ‘sm’, the closet point to the origin. -

-this function takes a set of scores for each point and a name for the score from data outside the app. it is passed when loading the app. the scores returned are the scores passed to it, the bins are quartile bins of that score and no interesting points are returned.
+outsidescoreThis function takes a set of scores for each point and a name for the score from data outside the app.
+It is passed when loading the app. the scores returned are the scores passed to it, the bins are quartile bins of that score and no interesting points are returned.

 Writing a getScore function